wingnaut/drunkbot/README.md

 # tehBscBot
-> Based on the not so basic bot by Benzi, Yemasthui, & ureadmyname
+> Based on the not so basic bot by Benzi, Yemasthui, ureadmyname, & Eklipz

 Everything To Do With The Bot And The Room.
 ===========================================